-Students may receive Federal Direct Loans each term that they are enrolled at least half-time (2 classes for associate, bachelor, master or those enrolled in preparatory courses; 1 class for doctoral students).
+Students may receive Federal Direct Loans each term that they are enrolled at least half-time (2 classes for bachelor, master or those enrolled in preparatory courses; 1 class for doctoral students).
 Federal Direct Loans allow for repayment after the student graduates or drops below half-time enrollment.
 These loans include:

-Subsidized Loans - Interest will be paid by the federal government while the student is enrolled at least half-time and until the student graduates.
+Subsidized Loans -Interest will be paid by the federal government while the student is enrolled at least half-time and until the student graduates.
 These loans are available for students that demonstrate financial need.
-Only associate, bachelor, and students enrolled in preparatory courses are eligible for these loans.
+Only bachelor students and those enrolled in preparatory courses are eligible for these loans.